deepaksood619/deepaksood619.github.io/docs/economics/financial-facts.md

 - Broad money: $90 trillion (all the money circulating in the economy including physical money)
 - Crypto market cap: $852.45 billion

+### Growth

+- USA: $25T.
+India: $3.5T.
+India grows at 7% while USA grows at 2%.
+At these growth rates, ~ India adds $250B every year (7% x $3.5T) ~USA adds $500B every year (2% x $25T).
+USA adds 2x of India.
+India is doing incredibly well.
+- USA adds 2x of India in GDP despite lower growth rates.
+The media says India is the fastest growing economy, which is true.
+Mathematics and data reveal the reality that even with fast growth, it will take a long time for India to catch up with USA and China.
+While our progress is impressive, surpassing these economic giants is a distant goal.

 ## Gold

 - Market cap: $11.7 trillion